 Keukenhof has a new theme every year

 Each year the Keukenhof Tulip festival has a different theme, and the flowers, arrangements, and activities get planned accordingly.

 There is always a centerpiece in the flower show – made up of thousands of flowers – depicting the theme.

 In 2018, ‘Romance’ was the flower show’s theme, and in 2019, it was the ‘Flower Power.’

-2020’s theme was ‘A World of Colours,’ but since the annual tulip festival didn’t happen because of the pandemic, the same theme got used for 2021.
+The theme for 2020 and 2021 was ‘A World of Colours,’ but both the annual tulip festivals didn’t happen because of the pandemic.

 The variety of flowers is unprecedented

 At Keukenhof, visitors get to see more than 800+ different varieties of Tulips.